CMS-LUMI-POG/VdMFramework/README.md

 5. Make a pull request (PR) with your changes update-newcurrents-data
   a) at https://github.com/CMS-LUMI-POG/VdMFramework
   b) let someone review and merge into CMS-LUMI-POG's "master"
-6. Keep your master in syne with CMS-LUMI-POG/VdMFramework's master
+6. Keep your master in sync with CMS-LUMI-POG/VdMFramework's master
   a) git checkout master
   b) git push YOURGITUSERNAME master

 ##Framework Instructions
 To be continued...